8 Learning Domains Of Modern Critical Pedagogy

 by Terry Heick

-We know that thinking in the 21st century seems different.
-What about teaching?
-Aside from the presence of dizzying technologies, added pressure for data-based improvements, and a persistent call for innovation, how is teaching different in 2016 than it was in, say, 1984?
+Aside from the sheer persistence of social media to modern themes of social justice, to added pressure on teachers for data-based improvements, and a persistent call for innovation for the field of education–how is teaching different today than it was in, say, 1983?

-Summary: Teaching embedded within and around authentic networks is crucial to modern pedagogy.
+Summary: Teaching embedded within and around authentic networks (human or digital) is crucial to modern pedagogy.
 This is related to Learning Spaces and is a specialized form of knowledge.
 Who can I work with, learn from and publish for to solve problems and create opportunities important to me?

 Tags: social media, digital footprint, PBL, self-directed learning, maker learning, collaboration, dialogic learning